A-BlessingTheAnalyst/Supermarket-Sales-Report-and-Forecast-Analysis/README.md

 ## Data Cleaning/Preparation
 In the initial data preparation phase, we performed the following tasks:

-- Data loading and inspection
+- Data loading and inspection.
-- Correcting misspelled values
+- Correcting misspelled values.
-- Removal of empty rows
+- Removal of empty rows.
-- Removal of duplicated values
+- Removal of duplicated values.
-- Handling missing values
+- Handling missing values.
 - Data cleaning and formatting

 ## Exploratory Data Analysis